10 AI Applications in Accounts Payable (AP) Processes for 2024

 We’ve written about accounts payable automation and invoice automation before, where we highlighted that AP processes can be mostly automated and shared criteria to select the right vendor.
 Automation is necessary for accounts payable because manual processing of accounts payable is

-- expensive since manual processes require labor which is costly
+- expensive since manual processes require labor which is costly.

 - prone to excessive payments: A company can lose up to 4% of the amounts of money paid through invoices because of various errors such as duplicate invoices, fraud, missing early payment discounts and not noticing price hikes.

-- leads to dissatisfied employees and suppliers: No one likes a slow manual process
+- leads to dissatisfied employees and suppliers: No one likes a slow manual process.

+Among the ways to automate accounts payable, machine learning makes sense when a process are not reduced to rule-based processes.
 This article explains tasks within AP where businesses can leverage AI and the benefits of implementing AI into account payable processes:

 AI applications in Accounts Payable